 About Rural Grantees

 You are a rural grantee if your community gets grant funds from the Rural Program of the federal Office on Violence Against Women (OVW).
 Praxis provides technical assistance to current and potential rural grantees.
-Currently there are more than 130 Rural grantees across the country including tribes and territories.Show More
+Currently there are more than more than 130 Rural grantees across the country including tribes and territories.Show More

 Rural grantees are working to implement strategies to protect women and their children who live in diverse locations such as small towns, migrant camps, pueblos, reservations, ranches, mining areas, fishing villages, and farming communities.
 Some grantees operate in extremely remote areas, some in rural cities, and others are implementing regional or statewide projects.
 Grantees are a mix of nonprofit advocacy programs, tribal and state governments, law enforcement and prosecution agencies, child protection and other social service agencies, and statewide coalitions and organizations.
 Projects have been funded to develop or implement advocacy programs, safe shelters, criminal/civil justice coordinated community responses, advocacy and child protection collaborations, public awareness/prevention activities, law enforcement and prosecution projects, and programs that reach specific communities.